-Here’s the first thing you need to know about using scents: your sense of smell is absolutely no match for that of your cat’s (his is about 40 times as sensitive!), so it’s high time you used this against him when he just won’t shift from your dinner place.
+Here’s the first thing you need to know about using scents: your sense of smell is absolutely no match for that of your cat’s (your feline friends nose is about 40 times as sensitive), so it’s high time you used this against him when he just won’t shift from your dinner place.

-Most of these cat-offensive smells are fairly palatable to humans, such as:
+Most of these cat-offensive smells are palatable to humans, such as:

 Bonus points if the area you’re trying to prohibit is outside, as you can leave discarded orange peels or lemon rinds out in the open!